rpezzi/ALICE-O2-Docker-dev/README.md

 ### Tips

-* Add an alias to enter alidocklite to `.bashrc`
+* Create an alias to enter alidocklite with `alidocklite`.
+Add the following line to `.bashrc`
   * `alias alidocklite=$HOME/alice/alidocklite/run.sh`

 ## Disclaimer

-This project has been created mainly for personal use.
-It is not an official ALICE software project.
+This project is not an official ALICE software project.
+It has been created mainly for personal use.
 There is no guarantee for updates nor continued support.
-Use at your own risk.
+Use at your own risk, but feedback is greatly appreaciated.